MfN-Berlin/app-kiebids/README.md

 This will serve a self hosted prefect environment:
 1. Copy and paste the shown url of respective deployment.
 The URL should look similar to this `http://localhost:4200/deployments/deployment/<some-random-deployment-id>`
 2. Click upper right button `Run` and select `Quick run`
+3. If desired:
+   - set the `max_images` parameter for the maximum number of images you would like to process. (set this value to -1 if you would like to process all images inside this directory.)
+   - set the path to your images directory on your local system.
+(This will only work if the directory resides on the same file system as the one where the Prefect server is running.)

 Behaviour:
 - This will start a flow run on all images inside the `image_path` referenced in [workflow_config.yaml](./configs/workflow_config.yaml)